programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 #### Pros

 * Character detection accuracy: Although it has its limitations, Google Vision tends to be highly accurate, including in cases where other tools might struggle, i.e. when several languages coexist in the same text.
-It is probably the most accurate 'out-of-the-box' tool when it comes to character recognition.
+It is among the best 'out-of-the-box' tool when it comes to character recognition.
 * Versatility: The tool performs well across a wide range of documents.
 Moreover, Google Vision offers other functionalities such as [object detection](https://cloud.google.com/vision/docs/object-localizer) in images and [OCR for handwritten documents/images](https://cloud.google.com/vision/docs/handwriting).
 * User-friendliness: Once the setup is completed, it is easy to use.
 There is usually no need to develop and train your own model.
 * Languages support: Google Vision fully supports 60 languages.
 In addition, 36 are under active development and 133 are mapped to another language code or a general character recogniser.
 Many indigenous, regional, and historical languages are among the latter.
 You can consult the full list of supported languages in the [Cloud Vision documentation](https://cloud.google.com/vision/docs/languages).